-Figure 2.1-1 shows the CO2-emissions of fossil fuel use and industrial processes in the Alpine countries AT, FR, DE, CH, IT, SI at the national level from 1990 to 2013 (including cement production, carbonate use of limestone and dolomite, non-energy use of fuels and other combustion).
-Excluded are: short-cycle biomass burning (such as agricultural waste burning) and large-scale biomass burning (such as forest fires).
+Figure 2.1-1 shows the CO2 emissions caused by fossil fuel use and industrial processes in the Alpine countries of Austria, France, Germany, Italy, Slovenia and Switzerland including Liechtenstein, at a national level between 1990 and 2013.
+The numbers include cement production, carbonate use of limestone and dolomite, non-energy use of fuels and other combustion.
+They do not include short-cycle biomass burning (such as agricultural waste burning) and large-scale biomass burning (such as forest fires).